How to Find and Fix Broken Links (Free Tool + Step-by-Step Guide)

 Step 3 — Review Your Results

-The tool returns a clear visual report showing every link on the page and its status.
+The tool returns a clear visual report showing every link on the page and its HTTP status code.

 Figure 2: A "Clean Audit" result indicates all links on your page are working correctly.